byu-rad-lab/pneudrive/pcb_design/README.md

 # PneuDrive Embedded Board
 ![Embedded Board](../resources/SingleBoardDiagram.png)

+### Design Files
+1. All design files (Bill of Materials, 3d step file, .sch, .brd, and a pdf of the schematic) are located in PneuDrive-Embeddedv1.2-Designs.zip.

 ### Ordering PCB
 1. Go to their [website](https://jlcpcb.com/), click upload gerber file, and upload pneudrive_embeddedv1.2_gerbers.zip After processing, it should say "Detected 4 layer board of 75x69mm(2.95x2.72 inches)."
 2. Every option can remain default except for the following: **Remove Order Number: Specify a Location**